govau/Ursa-major/README.md

     ],
 ```

-The footer links can be updated in a similar way using the `footerLinks` key.
+The footer links can be updated in a similar way using the `footerLinks` key in the `front-end/gatsby-config.js` file.